wchesley/notebook/Veeam/Installation.md

 - Veeam Installer Service: This gets used to check the server and upgrade software as required.
 - Veeam Data Mover: This is the processing engine for the proxy server and does all the required tasks.

+`Proxy Server` uses one of three different `transport modes` to retrieve data during backup.
+In order by most effecient:

+- `Direct Storage Access`: The proxy is placed in the same network as your storage arrays and can retrieve data directly.
+- `Virtual Appliance`: This mode mounts the VMDK files to the proxy server for what we typically call `Hot-Add Mode` to backup server data.
+- `Network`: This is the least effecient mode, but will be used when the previous two methods are unavailable.
+It moves data through your network stack, strongly recommended against using 1Gb networks, and instead use at least 10Gb.

+In addition to these standard transport modes, which are provided natively for VMware environments, Veeam provides two others: `Backup from Storage Snapshots` and `Direct NFS`.
+These provide storage specific transport options for NFS and storage systems that integrate directly with Veeam (Proxmox Backup Server coming Soon™).

+Aside from transport, the Proxy Server performs:

+- Retrieving the VM data from storage
+- Compressing data during backup
+- Deduplicating data blocks so that only one copy is stored
+- Encrypting data in transit and at rest
+- Sending the data to the backup repository (backup job), or another backup proxy server (replication job)

+Veeam has a formula for calculating resources required by a proxy server:

+- `D`: Source Data in MB
+- `W`: Backup Window in seconds
+- `T`: Trhoughput in MB/s = `D/W`
+- `CR`: Change Rate (how often does the data change?
+How much is changing per day)
+- `CF`: Cores required for a full backup = `T/100`
+- `CI`: Cores required for an incremental backup = `(T * CR)/25`

+Based on the formula above, we can use the following data sample to perform calculations:

+- 500 VM's
+- 100 TB of data
+- 8 Hr backup window
+- 10% Change rate

+Using this data set, we can perform the following calculations:

+We can use the numbers we calculated to dermine the required amount of cores needed to run both full and incremental backups to meet our defined SLA.

+Considering that you require 2GB of RAM for each task, you need a VM with 36 vCPU's and 72GB of RAM.
+Sizing may seem considerable but so is the sample data set, In reality this will vary widely based on each environment.

+Should you use a physical machine as the proxy, you should have a server with a 2-10 core CPU.
+Using the sample data you would require two physical machines.

+If using VM's for a proxy, you should cap the vCPU size at 8 and add as many proxies as needed for your environment.
+Using the sample data set, you would need 5 VM's working as proxy servers.